 3.6.
 In the forums, there is a maximum 300KByte limit to each image posted, and you will get an error message trying to upload any bigger image file.
 This makes for a better experience for dial up users and helps keep network traffic costs down.

 Example of re-sizing process to reach under 300KB from Photoshop (similar process in other tools): a.
 Open your file. b.
-Image > Image Size Set the widest dimension to 1,200 Pixels (maximum for horizontal compositions) and 900 pixels tallest (maximum for vertical compositions) resolution to 72 or 96 pixels/inch. c.
+Image > Image Size Set the widest dimension to 1,200 Pixels (maximum for horizontal compositions) or 900 pixels tallest (maximum for vertical compositions) resolution to 72 or 96 pixels/inch. c.
 File > Save for Web Option d.
 Verify file size (or set to under 300KByte) e.
 Save as a jpg type file

 Silver, Gold and Platinum members may link to their Nikonians gallery for an inline image to appear in a post in the forums.
 In forums direct uploading, the image can be up to 1200 pixels on the widest side and 900 pixels on the tallest side, 300KB file size; so the medium size version at the gallery should be linked if the full size original exceeds these parameters.